Link Prediction with Contextualized Self-Supervision: CSSL for Link Prediction

 \subsection{Supervised Link Prediction Task}

-Following the traditional learning based algorithms~\cite{menon2011link,zhao2002leveraging}, we cast the link prediction task as a binary classification task on edge embeddings constructed from paired node attributes.
-The overall pipeline from node attributes to the link likelihood prediction is end-to-end, which can be taken as a generalization of the existing learning based attribute-driven link prediction methods.
+Following traditional learning based algorithms~\cite{menon2011link,zhao2002leveraging}, we cast the link prediction problem as a binary classification task on edge embeddings constructed from \dk{the attributes} of paired nodes.
+With the carefully designed architecture, the constructed edge embeddings well capture node attribute difference/similarity, exerting the power of the homophily property~\cite{mcpherson2001birds} towards high-quality link prediction.
+The overall pipeline from node attributes to the link \jy{existence} likelihood prediction is end-to-end, which can be taken as a generalization of the existing learning based attribute-driven link prediction methods~\cite{menon2011link,zhao2002leveraging}.

 For nodes $v_i$ and $v_j$, their node embeddings are respectively constructed from their attribute vectors $\bm{x}_{i}, \bm{x}_{j}\in \mathbb{R}^{m}$: